GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 containing the filter string will be displayed.
 This works for the whole event string, not just the event index.
 For example, if the filter string is '8', event 31 may be displayed if any of its parameters contain '8'.
+In addition, events can be filtered by hash value.
+The supported hash types are the API PSO hash, the API shader hash, and the internal pipeline hash.

 Wavefront occupancy